T4Man/basic_http_server/timforman/README.md

 ##Gulp Testing

-from the root project folder enter at the command line
+navigate to the root project folder and enter at the command line

 ###gulp lint
 for linter Testing